 Chances are there are people in your life who are not vegan.
 Possibly even the person you love most in the world, and that's ok.
 It's not that uncommon to find couples where one is vegan, and the other isn't.

-You may have met, and hit it off with your non-vegan partner, or maybe you decided to become vegan after entering the relationship.
+You may have met and just hit it off with your non-vegan partner, or maybe you decided to become vegan after entering the relationship.

 Fear not.
 There are several ways to make plant-based eating and veganism more appealing to your partner, and there is hope that you can enjoy a journey of both, together.